munificent/craftinginterpreters/book/closures.md

 index for the function.
 But when we get over to the runtime implementation, we do something more interesting.

-First, let's be diligent VM hackers and slot in disassembler support for it:
+First, let's be diligent VM hackers and slot in disassembler support for the instruction.

 ^code disassemble-closure (3 before, 1 after)